 “Don’t Make Me Think” was originally published in 2000 as the modern web started to develop.
-Krug understand people wanted information and wanted it quickly, without thinking.
+Krug understood that people wanted information and wanted it quickly, without thinking.
 The philosophy turned into a guiding light of web design as sites focused on usability and providing the right information in a streamlined manner.
-The book, which distills a similiar theory proposed by Seth Godin is simple; enable visitors to complete their intended task as easy as possible.
+The book, which distills a similar theory proposed by Seth Godin is simple; enable visitors to complete their intended task as easy as possible.

 For any content marketers or copywriters looking to capture attention, Don’t Make Me Think, provides the fundamentals and principles required to accomplish this task.

 “Content That Converts” focuses on the core of any corporate website, converting visitors into customers.
 In Content That Converts, Hanley provides a system that helps businesses generate qualified leads, which turn into conversions, through content marketing.
 If generating conversions (and paying customers) is not part of your content marketing strategy, then this book explains how to understand your audience, provide meaningful offers and utilize effective messaging.